 Comprehensive Hereditary Cancer Risk Asessment

 LabSolutions is pleased to offer its clients a comprehensive suite of genetic tests, allowing the physicians we serve to provide truly personalized healthcare.
 Coupling the latest in laboratory technologies with highly trained genomic scientists and counselors keeps our clients on the cutting edge of molecular science.
-Next Generation Sequencing (NGS) based screening for mutations known to effect an individuals risk of developing hereditary cancer is performed at our state-of-the-art, CLIA certified facility.
-PREDICT test results, along with a treating provider’s expertise, are used to make better informed treatment and/or monitoring decisions.
+Next Generation Sequencing (NGS) based screening for mutations known to effect an individual’s risk of developing hereditary cancer is performed at our state-of-the-art, CLIA certified and COLA accredited facility.
+PREDICT™ test results, along with a treating provider’s expertise, are used to make better informed treatment and/or monitoring decisions.

 Hereditary or Predisposition Cancer Genomics

-Genetic Testing looks for specific inherited changes (mutations) in a person’s genetic make-up.
-Genetic mutations can have harmful, beneficial, neutral, or uncertain effects on health.
+Genetic testing looks for specific inherited changes (mutations) in a person’s genetic make-up.
+Genetic mutations may have multiple different effects on a patient’s health.
 Mutations that are harmful may increase a person’s chance, or risk, of developing a disease such as cancer.
-Inherited mutations mutations are thought to play a role in 5-10% of all cancers.
-These particular disease states are known as hereditary cancers and proper genetic testing can be used to determine an individuals risk.
+Inherited mutations are thought to play a role in 5-10% of all cancers.
+These particular conditions are considered hereditary and proper genetic testing may be used to determine an individual’s risk.

-Some people inherit mutation(s) in the germline, potentially allowing for the cancers associated with the same to be passed on from their parents and to their children.
+Some people inherit mutation(s) in the germline, allowing for the mutations to be passed on from their parents and to their children.
 There are two classes of cellular genes: oncogenes and tumor suppressor genes.
 Often, multiple genetic mutations in a single individual are responsible for the development of hereditary cancers.

 COMMON HEREDITARY CANCERS AND CANCER SYNDROMES

 Lynch Syndrome (MLH1, MSH2, MSH6, PMS2, EPCAM)